ajsantilli/Movie-Database/README.md

 We started by creating the ERD diagram and had multiple revisions during this project.
 Our database features 9 individual tables and makes use of one-to-many relationships.

 I contributed by sorting and inserting the data.
+I also worked with a group member to insert the views and to assign the necessary fields primary and foreign keys.
 By doing this I learned how to forward engineer a database and ensure the integrity of it.
 I also learned how to create a database that adheres to professional guidelines by following 1st, 2nd, and 3rd Normal Forms.

 The files included in this repository are the submission files for the project.